SproOve/gotify-cleanup/README.md

 ## Features

 - Periodically fetches all apps and messages from Gotify
-- Keeps only the latest X messages per app (configurable)
+- Supports multiple modes, e.g. keep only X newest messages, delete by searchstring, uptime-kuma special mode and more
 - Supports multiple Gotify API keys (=multiple Users) and apps
 - Can be run standalone or as a Docker container